Generation of polarization-entangled photon pairs from two interacting quantum emitters: Introduction

 Notably, a source of entangled photons in the visible range can find applications in different contexts.
 In quantum communication, such a source would facilitate the interfacing between light and quantum nodes with optical transition frequencies \cite{Inlek_PRL2017,Drmota_PRL_2023}, and it could also facilitate the quantum-enhanced imaging of biological samples \cite{Taylor_PR_2016, Camphausen_OpticsExpress_2023}.
 However, only a few sources of entangled photons operating in the visible regime have been proposed \cite{Trebbia_PRA_2010, Rezai_Optica_2019, Wang_PRR_2020}, aside from the probabilistic PDC \cite{Shih_PRL_1988, Sciarrino_EPJS_2011, Sansa_APL_2022}.

-Here, we present a source of entangled-photon pairs based on light emission from two interacting quantum emitters with two-level-system behaviour.
+Here, we present a source of entangled-photon pairs based on light emission from two interacting quantum emitters with two-level-system behavior.
 These emitters can represent a variety of systems, for instance, organic molecules, quantum dots, trapped ions, atoms and diamond-color centers.
 This variety of possible implementations offers large technological versatility, such as in choosing the spectral emission regime.
-For example, the application of our proposal in state-of-the-art experiments with interacting organic molecules at cryogenic temperatures allows for the emission of photons in the visible regime \cite{Hettich_Science_2002,Trebbia_NatComms_2022, Lange_NaturePhysics_2023, JuanDelgado_arxiv_2025}.
-We show that a highly entangled two-photon state can be post-selected when the transition dipole moments of the two interacting quantum emitters are perpendicularly oriented.
-This post-selection procedure consists in including optical filters and detecting light at the direction normal to the dipole moments.
+For example, the application of our theoretical proposal in state-of-the-art experiments with interacting organic molecules at cryogenic temperatures would allow for the emission of photons in the visible regime \cite{Hettich_Science_2002,Trebbia_NatComms_2022, Lange_NaturePhysics_2023, JuanDelgado_arxiv_2025}.
+We show that a highly entangled two-photon state can be postselected when the transition dipole moments of the two interacting quantum emitters are oriented perpendicularly to each other.
+This postselection procedure consists in including optical filters and detecting light at the direction normal to the dipole moments.
 Our calculations are based on the use of the Wigner-Weisskopf approximation to obtain the quantum state of the electromagnetic field, assuming that this field interacts with two initially inverted quantum emitters.